The Tuna Fund

-- Should both the USSF and the UC or both the UC and subsequent trusteeship fail to manage the Fund as defined in The Rules, The Fund shall cease operations and all moneys shall be evenly distributed to US SAILING’s Disabled Sailors Fund, Storm Trisail Club and the US SAILING junior sailing Program
+- Should both the USSF and the UC, or both the UC and subsequent trusteeship, fail to manage The Fund as defined in The Rules, The Fund shall cease operations and all moneys shall be evenly distributed to US Sailing’s Disabled Sailors Fund, Storm Trysail Club and the US Sailing Junior Sailing Program.

 - All Rules of the Fund apply to all parties at all times.

-- The following Rules maybe specially altered as indicated, but must have full approval of all members of the UC.
+- The following Rules maybe specially altered as indicated, but must have full approval of all UC members.

 a.
-Rule Section B rule 3 may be amended to allow the inclusion of some or all of the following umpire expens es incurred while at an event: lodging, seminar expenses, parking, should the growth of the fund allow the inclusion of such costs.
+Rule Section B rule 3 may be amended to allow the inclusion of some or all of the following umpire expenses incurred while at an event (e.g., lodging, seminar expenses and parking) should the growth of the fund allow the inclusion of such costs.

 b.
 A rule in this document shall only be amended with full agreement of each member of the UC and the President of US SAILING.
 Said amendment shall be signed by all parties and shall be attached to this document.